oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 ## Reclamation of Identity and Queer Introspection
 This leads me to think about changing or discovering one's name of oneself.
 An often distinctly queer journey, especially for trans people exploring a more personal reflection of expression, role expectations - how they wish to be seen and addressed.
 They employ tactics like, during a name search, like going to a coffee slinging houses and testing out pseudonyms via magical barista witches callouts of monikers for you to test your what your spirit answers to.

-Name is recognition, and not having yours used is further social exile.<aside><p> “All things are defined by names.
-Change the name, and you change the thing.”</p><p><em>
+Name is recognition, and not having yours used is further social exile.
+<aside><p> “All things are defined by names.
+Change the name, and you change the thing.”<em>
 ― Terry Pratchett, *Pyramids*, Part II: THe Book of the Dead, p.110</em></p></aside>
 Being named is recognition; not having your name used is a small, ongoing exile.
 The 2019 D&D *Unearthed Arcana: Cleric, Druid, and Wizard* release puts it well: "Onomancy, or naming magic, is a method of spellcasting that uses a creature's true name to enhance a spell's effects.
 A true name is the name by which a self-aware creature identifies itself.
 This name might be the name a person was given at birth, or one a person chose or earned later in life." (p.
 4)

 <aside><p>Honestly, the three paragraphs on Onomancy in that release are bangers: "Changing one's true name is never a quick choice; it's something that happens over time as a name becomes the creature's truth." (p.
 4)</p></aside>